 Our philosophy is based on the reality that every human being is a unique individual and that we all have a right to good health and basic needs and should access means to a comfortable life in one way or another.

 The widows also suffering from the effects of HIV/AIDS will have access to our free HIV/AIDS clinics and free AIDS medicine.
-Healthy food, vitamins and mosquito nets will be provided for them.
-Most of these women do not have the strength to grow more and better food, they cannot pay for mosquito nets or vitamin supplements.
+Healthy food, vitamins, and mosquito nets will be provided for them.
+Most of these women do not have the strength to grow more and better food, and they cannot pay for mosquito nets or vitamin supplements.

-This is done through awareness programmes, radio/TV projects, training/capacity building, advocacy, research, publication, media, networking and consulting services.
+This is done through awareness programmes, radio/TV projects, training/capacity building, advocacy, research, publication, media, networking, and consulting services.

 The Cosmopolitan Widows Empowerment Centre will be headquartered in Tsopoli in the Greater Accra Metropolitan Area of Ghana.